Mary Murdoch: Suffrage

-Murdoch founded the Hull Women's Suffrage Society in 1904, and part of the Millicent Fawcett's National Union of Women's Suffrage Societies (NUWSS) but fell out with the group after the national body decided to not support militant methods by any campaigner.
-Murdoch joined the Women's Social and Political Union (WSPU) who had increasingly militant methods.
-She was still well regarded by Fawcett, and in 1911 she was chosen as Fawcett's representative at the International Council of Women in Stockholm.
+Murdoch founded the Hull Women's Suffrage Society in 1904, as a branch of the Millicent Fawcett's National Union of Women's Suffrage Societies (NUWSS), but fell out with the group after the national body decided to not support militant methods by any campaigner.
+Murdoch then joined the Women's Social and Political Union (WSPU) who had increasingly militant methods.
+She was still well regarded by Fawcett, they remained friends, and in 1911 she was chosen as Fawcett's representative at the International Council of Women in Stockholm.

 Personal life

 Murdoch worked hard, taking only four or five hours sleep a night, but she also enjoyed herself.
 She was the first woman in Hull to own a car, which she drove at speed.
 One anecdote describes how six men had to put her car back on the road after she had rolled backwards down a hill and her car had caught fire.
 Murdoch then joked about it with her passenger.

 Murdoch joined the Church of England in 1914.
 Murdoch died at her home in Hull in 1916 after returning through snow from seeing an emergency patient.
 Her funeral procession, which attracted thousands of mourners, was led by her car.
 She was cremated and her urn was placed in the Lady Chapel of All Saints church in Hull.
 Plaques were placed on her home in Park Street and on the former Victoria Hospital.